NATO chief in new campaign to bring in Finland and Sweden - ExBulletin

 In a recent about-face, he also downplayed the significance of the two countries simultaneously joining NATO.
 He pointed out that Finland and Sweden had received assurances from some allies, led by the United States, that they would be protected if Russia targeted them.

-It is inconceivable that there is a military threat against Finland and Sweden without NATO reacting,” Stoltenberg said on Wednesday.
+It is inconceivable that there is a military threat to Finland and Sweden without NATO responding, Stoltenberg said Wednesday.

 Kalin said the tactic and pressure (of time) imposed on us is not working.
 The delay is not caused by Turkey here.
 As long as there is progress in concretely solving Turkey’s security problems, we will move closer to membership for both.